dapp-grupob-2020-c1/backend/endpoints.md

 - 400 BAD_REQUEST: If at least one parameter is missing, empty, or email has wrong formatting.
 - 403 FORBIDDEN: If email and/or password are incorrect.
-- 404 NOT_FOUND: If the user doesn't exist.
+- 404 NOT_FOUND: If the customer doesn't exist.

-###GET /api/user/locations
+###GET /api/customer/locations

-Used to return all known locations for the user
+Used to return all known locations for the customer

 ####Query values:

-- ``userId``: User id for manipulation
+- ``customerId``: customer id for manipulation
-- ``password``: User password for validation
+- ``password``: customer password for validation

 ####Response: